 I had always thought that donuts HAD to be fried and baked donuts were a bit of a cop-out, but after making these pumpkin spice donuts I am a changed woman!
-They are light and fluffy but still have that donutty deliciousness.
+Though I am partial to a good old-fashioned fried donut like my Custard Donuts, these baked donuts are light and fluffy but still have that donutty deliciousness.
 And they are undoubtedly healthier than their fried counterparts.
 I will definitely be making a lot more homemade donut recipes now that I know how yummy baked donuts can be.
 And rather than faffing around with a big deep fat fryer, or even a pot with oil, all you need to make these pumpkin spice donuts is a donut pan.

 Perfect Fall Baking Recipe